Cougar men fall to Golden Eagles

-TWIN FALLS, Idaho – The College of Southern Idaho men’s basketball team put together a big second-half run to hold on to a 81-65 win over the Western Nebraska Community College men’s basketball team on Saturday in the Hilex Poly/Physician’s Immediate Care Tournament.
+TWIN FALLS, Idaho – The College of Southern Idaho men’s basketball team put together a big second-half run to hold on to an 81-65 win over the Western Nebraska Community College men’s basketball team on Saturday, Nov.
+20, in the Hilex Poly/Physician’s Immediate Care Tournament.

 WNCC head coach Billy Engel said the difference in the game was Southern Idaho’s shooting.